wechuli/githubreportsvisualizer/README.md

 # GitHub Reports Visualizer

-A powerful web application for visualizing and analyzing GitHub billing reports with interactive charts, advanced filtering, and comprehensive service breakdowns.
+A powerful web application for visualizing and analyzing GitHub billing reports with interactive charts, advanced filtering, and comprehensive service breakdowns. **All data processing happens client-side in your browser** - your billing data never leaves your machine.

 ## 🎯 Overview

 The GitHub Reports Visualizer transforms complex GitHub billing CSV data into intuitive, interactive visualizations.
 Built with Next.js 15 and TypeScript, it provides deep insights into GitHub Actions, Packages, Storage, Copilot, and Codespaces usage across organizations, repositories, and cost centers.

+**🔒 Privacy First**: All CSV processing is done entirely in your browser.
+No data is uploaded to any server, ensuring your sensitive billing information remains completely private.

 ## ✨ Key Features